80 Izzy Dolls for the 80th Anniversary of D-Day Project

 One of the most heartwarming symbols of Canada’s peacekeeping efforts is the Izzy Doll.
 Over two million of these small crocheted and knitted dolls, hand-crafted with the care of an entire community of volunteers, have been gifted to children as a gesture of comfort and hope by Canadian peacekeepers like MCpl Isfeld.
 The Izzy Dolls continue to be a cherished symbol of peace-building, a testament to the human connection forged between peacekeepers and the communities they serve.

 Communities are encouraged to display the Izzy Doll Shadow Box in a public place where all would be able to scan the QR codes and learn about the story behind the Izzy Doll.
+This initiative serves as a message to youth, symbolizing the lasting friendship between Canada and France and the shared commitment to peace and compassion.
+It highlights the impact of small gestures and the importance of remembering the sacrifices of soldiers.
+The project acknowledges the thousands of volunteers who keep MCpl Isfeld’s memory alive and aims to foster essential conversations about peace and solidarity with younger generations.

 This is the map of communities which have received an Izzy Doll Shadow Box.
 Each tag bears the name of the community and a photo of the presentation of the Izzy Doll to the mayor.